wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 .. note:: These images only install the prerequisite core FRC software, it is still necessary to install the FRC specific updates.
 See the Update Software step for more information.

-.. warning:: Due to computer availability, the E14 image provided is the 2018 images.
-If using this image, teams may have to remove the old IDE (LabVIEW or Eclipse) and install the new IDE.
+.. warning:: Due to computer availability, the E14 image provided is the 2018 image.
+If using this image, teams may need to remove the old IDE (LabVIEW or Eclipse) and install the new IDE.

 Preparation
 -----------